 1. The following properties are managed by ancestor classes of MultiplexServerInvoker.
 See the discussion under SocketServerInvoker for more information.

-socketTimeout - The socket timeout value passed to the Socket.setSoTimeout() method and the ServernumAcceptThreads - The number of threads that exist for accepting client connections.
-The default is 1.
+socketTimeout - The socket timeout value passed to the Socket.setSoTimeout() method and the Server-Socket.setSoTimeout() method.

-Socket.setSoTimeout() method.
 The default is 60000 (or 1 minute).